chiragbharadwaj/ro/spec/README.md

 # A type (for annotation purposes) is one of the following:
 #   • A unit value
-#   • A primitive type, like int, bool, or string
+#   • A primitive type, like Integer, Bool, Char, or String
 #   • A pair of types
 #   • A list, whose elements are homogeneously of one type
-#   • A user-defined type/record, specified by an identifier
+#   • A user-defined type/record/alias, specified by an identifier
 #   • A function type (for lambda expressions captured by a variable)
 #   • An option type (for safe null-ing checks)
 #   • A polymorphic type (only up to 26, due to Greek limitations)
 TYPE ::=
   | Unit
-  | Int
+  | Integer
   | Long
   | Bool
   | Char
   | String
   | TYPE_1 * TYPE_2
-  | TYPE list
+  | [ TYPE ]
   | ID
   | TYPE -> TYPE
   | TYPE ?